RyanMontville/buzz-note-v1/README.md

 ## V 0.2.1
 -I have started working on creating the Dao. the current code uploaded does not connect to the local database I set up, still trying to get this code to work.

+## V 0.2.2
+-I have successfully connected to the the datbase with my Dao code.
+I was missing a postgresql dependency.
+Some of the dao methods work, but almost every option in the CLI app crashes at some point because of a springframework exception.
+Currently working on fixing these bugs.